kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/README.md

 # Working around network issues

-There are two issues that can exist:

-## Existing limitation: maximum number of 64 connections/requests to an internet endpoint

-Workaround:

-* Route traffic via 192.168.32.8 (see [NSX Gateway VM](./nsx-gateway/))
-  * which tunnels via the maintenance jumphost

 ## Packages are dropped without any hop

 Example: `mtr -T -P 443 1.2.3.4` shows no hop at all (not even the gateway)